jfilak/doc/developer.rst

 Ignoring common functions on the stack
 --------------------------------------

-To improve clustering of similar crashes done at :ref:`faf`, backtraces are first normalized to skip common functions like ``_start`` from glibc or ``__kernel_vsyscall`` from Linux kernel.
+To improve clustering of similar crashes done by :ref:`faf`, backtraces are first normalized to skip common functions like ``_start`` from glibc or ``__kernel_vsyscall`` from Linux kernel.